Dagzz/beeBoard-api/README.md

-# Bee Board API
+# 🐝 Bee Board API

-Description:
-🛠️ The backend API for BeeBoard, built with Laravel and MySQL.
+The backend API for BeeBoard, built with Laravel and MySQL.
 This API manages user authentication, notes, comments, and discussions, providing a structured and secure RESTful interface for the frontend and desktop applications.

 Tech Stack:
 🔹 Laravel (Backend)